z-shell/zredis/README.md

 The Zsh modules the plugin provides will build automatically (`hiredis` library is needed).
 You can start more than 1 shell, only the first one will be compiling.
 If I commit a new timestamp to `module/RECOMPILE_REQUEST`, the module will recompile (don't worry, at startup, `mtime` is checked first, so check for recompilation is fast).
+I do this when I add features or fixes and test them.
 You can recompile the modules yourself by invoking Zsh function `zredis_compile`.

 ## Mapping Of Redis Types To Zsh Data Structures
 ### Database string keys -> Zsh hash